ssiwan/CDT-PQVP-0118-WATI/README.md

-**Have the ability to create user-defined rules for creation (e.g., mandatory fields) and lifecycle management (e.g., who, how, when revised and updated)**
+**2. Have the ability to create user-defined rules for creation (e.g., mandatory fields) and lifecycle management (e.g., who, how, when revised and updated)**

 Selection of the left side Menu “Posts” lists all the posts, with auto populated mandatory field information of who-created, when-last-revised and updated and other important information, including taxonomy i.e. category of posts and all the tags associated with the Content.